New York Anesthesia Malpractice Lawyers

 Anesthesia Malpractice can have disastrous effects.
-Fortunately the medical malpractice attorneys at De Caro & Kaplen, LLP, have over 30 years of experience handling cases related to anesthesia complications and anesthesia mishaps.
-We understand that mistakes during the administration of anesthesia can lead to brain trauma and even death.
-We also understand that many or most of these tragic mistakes are a result of medical negligence.
+The medical malpractice attorneys at De Caro & Kaplen, LLP, have over 30 years of experience handling cases related to anesthesia complications and anesthesia mishaps.
+We understand that anesthesia errors can lead to brain damage, coma, spinal cord injury and even death.
+We also understand that many or most of these tragic mistakes are a result of anesthesia malpractice.

-Anesthesia complications are very serious and more often than not lead to either death or permanent brain trauma.
+Anesthesia complications often leads to permanent brain injury..
 There is not much room for error when taking over the breathing and oxygen supply of a patient.
-For this reason, the professional society that governs the conduct of anesthesiologists has come out with very stringent precautions that must be followed in the operating room to prevent anesthesia malpractice from occurring.
-We understand these standards of anesthesia management and will determine if they were properly followed in your case.
+For this reason, the professional society that governs the conduct of anesthesiologists has promulgated very stringent precautions that must be followed in the operating room to prevent anesthesia malpractice from occurring.
+We understand these standards of anesthesia management and will determine if they were properly followed..

 What causes anesthesia malpractice?